Michelle Beadle Thinks Someone Needs To Knock Grayson Allen Out

 It’s no secret that Duke’s Grayson Allen is probably the most hated college basketball player in America right now.
-According to Michelle Beadle of ESPN, someone needs to do something about this and knock the Blue Devils’ guard out.
+According to Michelle Beadle of ESPN someone needs to do something about this and knock the Blue Devils’ guard out.

 “What have I said?”
 Beadle asked her colleagues on SportsNation.
 “Knock.
 Him.
 Out.
 Enough is enough, I don’t need him to be punished, I don’t need mommy and daddy to step in.
 I need an opponent to say ‘enough.’”